 Discover how In Touch EMR can help you with the upcoming changes in Medicare.
-Learn the impact of changes such as Functional G Code reporting, reduction in reimbursements, and PQRS Reporting guidelines and how you can limit the effect on your bottom line.
+Learn the impact of changes such as Functional G Code reporting, reduction in reimbursements, and how you can limit the effect on your bottom line.

 Strategies to maximize Medicare payments include:

 - Be more efficient with time spent with these patients

 - Be more efficient with the types of cpt codes and number of units billed

 How to increase income in the post medicare economy:

 - Diversify the payer mix by having payers other than Medicare, preferably those who pay more than Medicare.